akilkarthikeyan/maxit/README.md

 2) Two Player - Where two players play against each other

 Bitmask DP algorithm used by the program in the single player mode of the game to make the most optimal move possible every time, based on the current state of the grid to maximize computer’s score.
 State of the grid decided by
 1) position - Current position of the pointer
 2) gridState - Bitmask containing the positions of the grid that are not taken
 3) turn - Indicates if it is X's turn or Y's turn

-DP array stores the difference between the scores of both players "Y - X"
+DP array stores the difference between the scores of both players "Y - X".
-Next move chosen to maximize "Y - X" in case of Y's turn or maximize "X - Y" in case of X's turn
+Next move chosen to maximize "Y - X" in case of Y's turn or maximize "X - Y" in case of X's turn.
-Computer assumes the role of Player Y and plays to win by making the most optimal next move as per the DP array
+Computer assumes the role of Player Y and plays to win by making the most optimal next move as per the DP array.